pmjdebruijn/ShuttlePRO/README.md

 ## MIDI Output

 If the shuttlepro program was built with Jack MIDI support, it can also be used to translate input from the Shuttle device to corresponding MIDI messages rather than key presses.
-This is useful if you want to hook up the device to any kind of MIDI-capable program, such as software synthesizers or a digital audio workstation (DAW) program like [Ardour][].
+This is useful if you want to hook up the device to any kind of MIDI-capable program, such as software synthesizers or digital audio workstation (DAW) programs like [Ardour][].

 [Ardour]: https://ardour.org/